 AOL’s take to prevent spoofing-

 AOL has always taken the security of their customers as their priority.
 It has taken steps to stay ahead of this problem by updating the DMARC policy.
-This policy tells other emailing service providers to reject emails from AOL address sent from non-AOL servers.
-It also gives users the advantage to block spams by switching to AOL mail’s policy to reject such messages.
+This policy tells other emailing service providers to reject emails from AOL addresses sent from non-AOL servers.
+It also gives users the advantage to block spam by switching to AOL mail’s policy to reject such messages.
 If you suspect that your account has been spoofed you can visit help.aol.com page.